cloudmesh-community/fa18-523-88/technologies/chapters/tech/jitterbit.md

 import and export of data between flat files, databases and Salesforce.

-The key benefits associated with Jiiterbit are:
+The key benefits associated with Jiiterbit are [@www-fa18-523-88-jitterbit-key-benefits]:

 * Availability on-premise or in the cloud.
 * Map and deploy with point and click configuration